travis-ci/docs-travis-ci-com/user/caching.md

 The features described here are currently **only available for private repositories on [travis-ci.com](https://travis-ci.com) and our new [container-based infrastructure](http://docs.travis-ci.com/user/workers/container-based-infrastructure/)**.

-Note that [APT caching](#Caching-Ubuntu-packages) is not available for the container-based infrastructure.

 These features are also still experimental, please [contact us](mailto:support@travis-ci.com?subject=Caching) with any questions, issues and feedback.

 <div id="toc"></div>